isomerpages/cpib-corp/index.md

 image: /images/isomer-logo.svg
 permalink: /
-notification: Government officials will NEVER ask you to transfer money or disclose bank long-in details over a phone call.
+notification: Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
 For more details, visit the <b><a href="https://www.scamshield.gov.sg">ScamShield website.</a></b> Advisory on government official impersonation scam. <b><a